ijkuS/miniMemo-1/README.md

-# MiniMemo App - WIP
+# MiniMemo App - Work in Progress (WIP)

-A memo application project with HTML, CSS, and TypeScript.
+MiniMemo is a lightweight memo application built using HTML, CSS, and TypeScript.

-You can see more details on the **[PROCESS_NOTE.md](https://github.com/ijkuS/miniMemo-1/blob/master/PROCESS_NOTE.md)** which aims to document the development process of the MiniMemo app.
+The primary goal of this project is to create a simple yet efficient tool for managing notes, with a focus on clean design and user-friendly features.
+As a work in progress, this app reflects my learning journey as a front-end web developer and demonstrates key technical concepts.

 ## Table of contents